FAQ

 • Marketing and promotion

-• Private View (refreshments, bartender, etc)
+• Private View (food, beverages, bartender, etc)

 • Pictures of each artwork work in the venue